python-pillow/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL.Image.Image.save` method supports the following options:

 **quality**
-    Integer, 1-100, Defaults to 90.
+    Integer, 1-100, defaults to 90.
 0 gives the smallest size and poorest quality, 100 the largest and best quality.
 The value of this setting controls the ``qmin`` and ``qmax`` encoder options.